In line with the new national curriculum for English we aim to ensure that all pupils:

 We want the children to develop the ability to have opinions and respond to quality texts, both fiction and non-fiction.
 We have opportunities to use the local library and to share in different authors’ work.

+Below is the order of colour bands and the expectation for each year group.
 If you are concerned about the colour band your child is reading at please speak to the class teacher.
 They will be happy to explain more about how colour bands are allocated and methods we use to support the children in selecting their reading books.

 Online Reading Scheme